WenbinWang1024/File-Management-Server-with-Private-Protocol/README.md

 1. `cd` - change directory
 2. `ls` - list files and directories
 3. `puts` - upload local files to the server
-4. `gets` - download files from server to the local
+4. `gets` - download files from server to client
 5. `remove` - delete files on the server
 6. `pwd` - print working directory
 7. other commands such as `mkdir` and etc.

-The client only responds to legal commands.
+In this phase, clauses 1 to 6 will be correctly responded.
+User types a clause on client and presses enter to send it to the server.
+The command should be pretreated before being sent to the server.
+When receiving the command, server analyzes and then executes it if correct.
+The result of command execution will be sent to the client and output to the user.